 Nora (our little black cat) has been extra cuddly with me since I became pregnant, but then one day she just wouldn't come near me!
 To say I was heartbroken is an understatement.

 I realised I'd run out of my GD-friendly ice cream.

 If you're reading this and you've been diagnosed with gestational diabetes, I urge you to go out, get in the car and drive to your nearest Tesco/Morrisons in search of Oppo ice-cream.
-According to the GDUK Facebook group (which is both a blessing and curse to read!), Oppo ice-cream is hailed as the perfect pick-me-up for any fellow GD mums, as it's low sugar, low carb and high fat.
+According to the GDUK Facebook group (which, I'm warning you, is both a blessing and curse to read!), Oppo ice-cream is hailed as the perfect pick-me-up for any fellow GD mums, as it's low sugar, low carb and high fat.
 It's become my evening treat and something that I genuinely look forward to every day!
 However, because I eat some every night, eventually it runs out.
 I'm usually good at remembering to always have reserves (what can I say?
 I have a problem) but one day I ran out.
 I excitedly opened the freezer to find... frozen chips and a bag of ice cubes that's been there since we moved in.
 I (obviously) reacted in the most sensible way I could at that moment...
 I cried.
 Then I immediately got in the car (still crying - which I would not recommend if you want to be able to see where you're driving!) and went to a 24 hour Tesco to get 'the goods'.
 Calm was restored in our household once more as I sobbed into my ice-cream.

 If you're currently pregnant, have been pregnant or are just as much of an emotional wreck as I am, tell me the most ridiculous/irrational thing you've ever cried about and help me feel less insane.